kuh96/misc/sage/README.md

 # Acknowledgment

-This is my first time of using **[Sage]: http://www.sagemath.org ** .
+This is my first time of using [SageMath](http://www.sagemath.org) .
-Thank you for the great tool !
+Thanks to the great tool !